RED SHOE DANCE

 • Find Us

 Young dancers often begin pointe work between 11-13 years of age, however not everyone in the class will develop at the same rate.
-Starting pointe before you are ready can cause injuries in the short and long term, time off dancing, severe muscle aches and pains, foot deformities, and could stop you from continuing your pointe training should the issues be serious.
 It is important to ensure your body is ready and develop enough strength to protect the growing bones and growth plates in the feet to avoid long-term damage.

 • Assessment of physical development and dance training